takeshishimada/BZObjectStore/README.md

 ```

 #### OSFetchOnRefreshingAttribute
-fetch objects in attributes only when refreshObject method, does not fetch when fetchObjects method.
+fetch relationship objects only when refreshObject method, does not fetch when fetchObjects method.

 ```objective-c
 #import "BZObjectStoreModelInterface.h"